mdalmaruf/mdalmaruf.github.io/_pages/cv.md

 ## Extra-Curricular Activities

-* Volunteer at ICCCPS 2023 Conference, San Antoniyo, Texas, USA, 2023
+* Volunteer at ICCCPS 2023 Conference, San Antonio, Texas, USA, 2023
 * Presented poster titled ”A monitoring framework for a secure OTA software update in automobiles”, ACE Building, Ontario Tech University, 2019
 * Contributed as a Volunteer at SGIoT 2018 Conference, Niagara Falls, Canada
 * Organizing Committee Member of “AB Bank IUT ICT Fest 2013” in IUT